 While these aspects are easy to write about, in our day to day life, we find that our negative patterns of perception, our relationships with significant others often come in the way of our relationship with our partners.

-If you find that these aspects are hard to cultivate in your relationship with your spouse and yet you would like to live more harmoniously in your relationship, please contact me or another trusted professional.
-I can reduce the difficult conversations between spouses and enhance a smooth relationship of understanding, love and respect.
+If you find that these aspects are hard to cultivate in your relationship with your spouse and yet you would like to live more harmoniously in your relationship, please contact a trusted professional.
+Couples work can reduce the difficult conversations between spouses and enhance a smooth relationship of understanding, love and respect.